-Source: tplan analysis based on project list 2021 updated at March 2022
+Source: tplan analysis based on project list 2021 updated in March 2023

-Compared to the first PIR 1/2018, the parameters presented in the PIR 1/2022 appear to show some higher maturity, in particular for the "Planning stage", "Feasibility stage", "CBA" as well as "Detailed Design", but also with reference to "Final Approval".
-This is mainly due to continuity of project implementation observed in the project list, for major infrastructure projects.
+Compared to the first PIR 1/2018, the parameters presented in the PIR 1/2023 appear to show some higher maturity, in particular for the "Feasibility", "CBA" as well as "Detailed Design" stages, but also with reference to "Final Approval".
+This is mainly due to continuous project implementation efforts, which is visible from the analysis of the project list, also for major infrastructure projects.